George Q. Cannon: Apostle

 The murder of Parley P. Pratt in 1857 created a vacancy in the Quorum of the Twelve Apostles.
 That vacancy was not filled until Brigham Young called Cannon to the apostleship three years later.
 Cannon was ordained to the priesthood office of apostle on August 26, 1860, at age 33.
 Upon his joining the Quorum of the Twelve, Cannon was called to preside over the church's European Mission.

 Cannon's mission in Europe ended when he was recalled by Young in 1862 to work in Washington, D.C., to assist in the church's promotion of Utah Territory's bid for statehood.
 At the adjournment of the 1862 congressional session, Cannon again left for Europe to preside over the mission.
 In this capacity, Cannon was the editor of the Millennial Star and, for a short time, the church's Welsh-language periodical, Udgorn Seion.

 From 1867 to 1874, Cannon was the managing editor of the Deseret News.
 It was under his direction that the newspaper was first published on a daily basis.

 In 1866, Cannon began publication of a magazine for youth and young adult Latter-day Saints called The Juvenile Instructor.
 He owned and published this magazine until his death; in 1901 his family sold the magazine to the LDS Church's Sunday School organization.
 The periodical was the official organ of the Sunday School until 1930, when it was replaced with The Instructor.
 Cannon also served as the first general superintendent of the church's Sunday School from 1867 until his death.

 First Presidency

-On April 8, 1873, Cannon became a member of the church's First Presidency when he was called as the first counselor by Brigham Young.
+On April 8, 1873, Cannon became a member of the church's First Presidency when he was called as an assistant counselor by Brigham Young.
 Cannon went on to serve as counselor to three more presidents of the church: he was First Counselor to John Taylor, Wilford Woodruff, and Lorenzo Snow.

 Although Cannon was the second-most senior apostle of the church after the death of Woodruff, Cannon did not become President of the Quorum of the Twelve Apostles, as would be the practice in the LDS Church today.
 Rather, because Cannon was a member of the First Presidency, the church simply appointed the next senior apostle of the church—Brigham Young Jr.—to be the quorum president.
 (Under today's practices, Cannon would have been appointed the president of the quorum and Young would have been appointed acting president.)